modular/modular/KGEN/docs/public/programming-manual.md

 own version of these.
 For example, it is fairly common to want to define a custom copy constructor but use the default memberwise and move constructor.

-There is no way to suppress generation of specific methods or customize generation at this time, but we can add arguments to the `@value` generator to do this if there is demand.
+There is no way to suppress the generation of specific methods or customize generation at this time, but we can add arguments to the `@value` generator to do this if there is demand.